dotnet/corefx/src/System.Reflection.Metadata/specs/PortablePdb-Metadata.md

 Each scope spans IL instructions in range [_StartOffset_, _StartOffset_ + _Length_).

+The first scope of each _Method_ shall span all IL instructions of the _Method_, i.e. _StartOffset_ shall be 0 and _Length_ shall be equal to the size of the IL stream of the _Method_.

 _StartOffset_ shall point to the starting byte of an instruction of the _Method_.

 _StartOffset_ + _Length_ shall point to the starting byte of an instruction of the _Method_ or be equal to the size of the IL stream of the _Method_.